radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/environment-overview.md

 ## Application details

-The *Application Details* section outlines the environment name, status, nodes, type, version, and description.
+The *Application Details* section outlines the environment name, status, nodes, type, version, and description of an application.
 In addition to viewing the application details, you can also perform these actions:
 * Update the version of the application by clicking **Update**
 * Scale the number of nodes for your application as needed by clicking **Scale**
 * View application version history